Make a Trendy Double Exposure Effect in Photoshop

 Open the Levels (Control-L) options window and make the image much darker by moving the black slider to the right side or manually setting its value to 117.

 Apply the effect and go to Image > Adjustments > Hue/Saturation.
-Tick the Colorize checkbox in the bottom right of the options window to change the whole range of colors of our image.
+Tick the Colorize checkbox in the bottom right corner of the options window to change the whole range of colors of our image.
 Set the Hue value to 212, moving the slider to the right, thus adding tints of blue.
 Set the Saturation level to 10, decreasing the vividness of the photo, and click OK to apply the created effect.

 change contrast of the photochange contrast of the photochange contrast of the photo